Bio-Prime/documentation/docs/index.md

 * review of the repository with a use – case diagram
 * detailed description of user access control
-* functional requirements of individual parts of the repository
+* functional requirements of individual parts of the repository (system functionality)
 * user view, that represents the final appearance of the repository

 ### Review of the repository